Great Weather Pattern Ahead

 THR: Partly Cloudy.
 Low: 36° High: 63°

 COASTAL FORECAST MONDAY – Light Chop on Coastal Lakes and Bays.
-Winds NE 10-15 kts.
-Seas offshore 2-3 feet.
+Winds N 10-15 kts.
+Seas offshore 1-2 feet.

 4Warn Weather Team on Social!